The LG G7 Might Finally Debut An Iris Scanner, And It’s Far Better Than The Galaxy S9’s

 Samsung and LG remain rivals in South Korea, but the two firms’ competition hardly seems to be noticeable on the smartphone market in the West.
-Over the years, Samsung’s flagship devices have mostly edged out LG’s best smartphones in terms of performance, features, design and overall popularity.
+Over the years, Samsung’s flagship devices have mostly edged out LG’s best smartphones in terms of performance, features, design, and overall popularity.
 This coming 2018, however, it seems like LG is preparing a trump card for its upcoming G7 flagship.
 With this, LG might finally beat Samsung in a very important metric among flagship-grade smartphones — security.

 Samsung debuted an iris scanning feature with its ill-fated Galaxy Note 7 flagship.
 During that time, the function seemed revolutionary, though many hackers and other tech aficionados were quick to find workarounds with Samsung’s new security system.